seishun/node-steam/README.md

 Connects to Steam and logs you on upon connecting.
 If you have SteamGuard enabled, `steamGuard` is either your SteamGuard code or sentry file hash (see 'sentry' event).

+## webLogOn(callback)

+Logs into Steam Community.
+You only need this if you know you do. `callback` will be called with your new cookie (as a string).

+Do not call this before the first `webSessionID` event, or you'll get a broken cookie.
+Feel free to call this whenever you need to refresh your web session - for example, if you log into the same account from a browser on another computer.

 ## setPersonaName(name)

 Changes your Steam profile name.